 - Take a glance at the questions first

 You might be surprised with this one, but just scan through the questions before you start reading the long passages.
 This way, you will know exactly where to spend more time in the passage before you read it.

 - Read the introduction and the conclusion before the main body

 Most of the time, when you will read the introduction and the conclusion part, you will realize that you can comfortably answer most of the questions that follow.
-You will not need to read the body of the content at all and subsequently, you can save your time.
+You will not need to read the body of the content; subsequently, you can save time.

 - Skim through the text